nihaladoni/create-rdme/README.md

 ## ⚡ Installation and usage

-Use npx to generate the files in the project directory ( no autocomplete )
+Use npx to generate the files in the project directory
 ```sh
 npx create-rdme
 ```